Arena Condá

 Arena Condá is a stadium in Chapecó, Brazil.
 It has a capacity of 20,089 spectators.
-It is the home of Brazilian Série B club Associação Chapecoense de Futebol.
+It is the home of Brazilian Série A club Associação Chapecoense de Futebol.

 The Arena Condá was inaugurated on 1 February 2009.
 The inaugural match occurred in the 2009 Campeonato Catarinense, against Brusque, which ended in a 4–1 victory.
 Nenén was responsible for scoring the first goal at the Arena and the highest attendance until now was in the match against the Grêmio, in 2014, with a crowd of 19,175 people.